kaczla/list-lm/data/readme/utils_links.md

 - [Macaw-LLM](https://github.com/lyuchenyang/Macaw-LLM) - Macaw-LLM is an exploratory endeavor that pioneers multi-modal language modeling by seamlessly combining image, video, audio, and text data, built upon the foundations of CLIP, Whisper, and LLaMA.
 - [Marvin](https://github.com/PrefectHQ/marvin) - Meet Marvin: a batteries-included library for building AI-powered software.
 Marvin's job is to integrate AI directly into your codebase by making it look and feel like any other function.
 - [Merlin Dataloader](https://github.com/NVIDIA-Merlin/dataloader) - The merlin dataloader lets you rapidly load tabular data for training deep leaning models with TensorFlow, PyTorch or JAX
-- [Mini-Chain](https://github.com/srush/minichain) - A tiny library for large language models.
+- [MiniChain](https://github.com/srush/MiniChain) - MiniChain is a tiny library for coding with large language models.
 - [MiniLLM](https://github.com/kuleshov/minillm) - MiniLLM is a minimal system for running modern LLMs on consumer-grade GPUs.
 - [MLC LLM](https://github.com/mlc-ai/mlc-llm) - Enable everyone to develop, optimize and deploy AI models natively on everyone's devices.
 - [ModelScope](https://github.com/modelscope/modelscope) - ModelScope is built upon the notion of “Model-as-a-Service” (MaaS).
 It seeks to bring together most advanced machine learning models from the AI community, and streamlines the process of leveraging AI models in real-world applications.
 The core ModelScope library open-sourced in this repository provides the interfaces and implementations that allow developers to perform model inference, training and evaluation.